humemai/room-env/miscellaneous/Capturing dynamic knowledge graphs with human-like memory systems by reinforcement learning.md

 ## Observations can also be extended.

-- Instead of simple triples, (one’s object, AtLocation, furniture), it can include more things.
+- Instead of simple triples, (one’s object, atlocation, furniture), it can include more things.
 - This means that the questions will also become more complicated.
 Instead of simply asking the object location, it can also ask other things.

 ## Delayed rewards